There are usually two main reasons people attend conferences.

 Renée Otmar, Conference Convenor, and the Conference Organising Committee

 Registration for the Gala Dinner is now available.
+You do not need to be registered for the conference to attend the dinner.
 Details at iped2019.org.au/register.

 Ps.
 We hope you’ll love our Gala Dinner Poster – please help us to get the word out there by printing and displaying it in your workplace and other venues.
 There is a colour version and black-and-white, which can both be printed at A3 or A4 size.